 STORAGE TIPS: Most root vegetables (beets, carrots, radishes, and turnips) last longer with their leafy green tops removed.
 Store the roots in the vegetable drawer of your refrigerator.
 Save the beet and turnip tops and cook the same way you would dark, leafy greens.

-HOW TO PREP: Since root vegetables grow underground, be sure to scrub them well, then peel the outer layer of skin if you plan to enjoy them raw.
+HOW TO PREP: Since root vegetables grow underground, be sure to scrub them well, then peel the outer layer of skin if you plan to eat them raw.
+Radishes and turnips don't need to be peeled.

 BEETS